Ludwig Adamovich Jr.: Politics

-Adamovich is considered right of center, although with a permissive, humanistic streak.
+Adamovich was considered right of center, although with a permissive, humanistic streak.

-He has called himself an "unorthodox conservative".
+He called himself an "unorthodox conservative".

 Immediately after graduating from university, Adamovich used his family's connections to the Austrian People's Party to secure employment in the Lower Austrian bureaucracy, a fact he openly talks about in his autobiography.
 He formally joined to People's Party in 1956.

 In spite of his declared allegiance, his career in the Constitutional Service was materially supported by then-Chancellor Bruno Kreisky, a Social Democrat; Adamovich claims that Kreisky had a general inclination to adopt sons of prominent families as his protégés.

 In 1983, Adamovich withdrew from membership in the People's Party because Kreisky was considering him for appointment to minister of justice.
 It was Fred Sinowatz, another Social Democrat and Kreisky's successor as chancellor, who nominated Adamovich for president of the Constitutional Court later the same year.
 The nomination was controversial.

 During his tenure as the president of the Constitutional Court, Adamovich had his disagreements with both sides of the political spectrum.

 Michael Graff, secretary general of the People's Party at the time, accused Adamovich of being a "stooge" of "the Reds".

 Adamovich also quarreled with Social Democrats, especially with Heinz Fischer, who nevertheless asked Adamovich to become his advisor on matters of constitutional law when he became President of Austria in 2004.

 Adamovich viciously clashed with Jörg Haider and the Freedom Party in the Ortstafelstreit, a dispute concerning the language rights of Austria's Slovenian minority that Haider had been using to whip up populist resentment and that eventually became one of the cases before the court.

 The dispute led to personal attacks on Adamovich by Haider that commentators have described as vulgar.

 When Haider accused Adamovich of misconduct in office, Adamovich insisted on being formally investigated; the inquest exonerated him roundly.